iduprojects/insert_services/README.md

 ### Command line interface

-Launch script with `python adding_functional_objects.py --help` to get help.
+Launch script with `python -m platform_management cli --help` to get help.

 At the launch you must provide given arguments: